UMAprotocol/UMIPs/UMIPs/spacex_launch_price_identifier.md

 # Summary

 The DVM should support price requests for SPACEXLAUNCH.
-The purpose of the SPACEXLAUNCH price identifier is to be a generalized way to evaluate success rate of the rocket launches made by SpaceX till date considering provided ancillary data
+The purpose of the SPACEXLAUNCH price identifier is to be a generalized way to evaluate the success rate of the rocket launches made by SpaceX till date considering provided ancillary data

 Ancillary data in the request will specify the parameters that should be considered during the oracle result determination process.

 # Motivation

-Provision of the way to evaluate the success rate of SpaceX launches would open wide range of possible synthetics based on it (e.g. insurances)
+Provision of the way to evaluate the success rate of SpaceX launches would open a wide range of possible synthetics based on it (e.g. insurances)

 # Data Specification